Q: What is Amazon DevOps Guru?

 A: If you use AWS Systems Manager OpsCenter, Amazon DevOps Guru operational insights can be surfaced directly within the OpsCenter dashboard as OpsItems.

 Q: How does Amazon DevOps Guru protect my operational data?

 A: Amazon DevOps Guru uses encryption in transit and at rest to protect your content during ingestion and data analysis.

 Q: Where did AWS obtain the training data to build this service?

 A: Our training data was generated by internal AWS services and infrastructure.

 Q: What is an Amazon DevOps Guru Operational Insight?

-A: Amazon DevOps Guru Operational Insights aggregate the information needed to investigate and remediate an operational issue directly in the DevOps Guru console.
+A: Amazon DevOps Guru operational insights aggregate the information needed to investigate and remediate an operational issue directly in the DevOps Guru console.
 An insight is composed of three main sections.
 It highlights the anomalous metrics related to the operational issue, with graphs to easily visualize abnormal system and application behavior.
-The insight also includes contextual information such as relevant events, log snippets, etc. so you can easily understand the scope and issue timeline.
+The insight also includes contextual information such as relevant events and log snippets so you can easily understand the scope and issue timeline.
 Operational Insights also include recommendations on actions you can take to remediate the issue.